-After this introductory Chapter 1, Chapter 2 summarises methods and research design.
-Then the report is divided into two parts: in the first part, Chapter 3 presents the main cross-national surveys and statistics which have been scrutinised to find out how vulnerability is considered at international level, while Chapter 4 focuses on a sample of countries of the consortium including Estonia, Finland, Norway and Sweden by analysing how official data address vulnerability and vulnerable groups.
-In the second part, Chapter 5 proposes a series of crises from which it is possible to extract examples of vulnerability elements and vulnerable groups.
-Chapter 6 discusses the examples of vulnerable groups from Chapters 4 and 5 through the lenses of intersectionality.
+Chapter 2 summarises methods and research design, while Chapter 3 presents the main crossnational surveys and databases which have been scrutinised to find out how vulnerability is considered.
+Chapter 4 focuses on a sample of countries of the consortium including Estonia, Finland, Norway and Sweden by analysing how official data address vulnerability and vulnerable groups.
+Chapter 5 proposes a series of crises and disasters from which it is possible to extract examples of vulnerability factors and vulnerable groups.
+Chapter 6 introduces intersectionality and discusses the examples of vulnerable groups from Chapters 4 and 5 through the lenses of intersectionality.
 Chapter 7 offers the conclusion and Chapter 8 lists the references.